Bucklebury Farm Park

 Bucklebury Farm Park is an animal park located in Bucklebury in Berkshire, England.
-The Farm Park consists of mostly Animals, Play equipment, Deer and Woody's Cafe which opened in 2013.
+The Farm Park consists of mostly animals, Play equipment, Deer and Woody's Cafe which opened in 2013.
 Bucklebury Farm Park also houses a revolutionary Jumping Pillow which is one of only few in the UK.
-In March 2021 the park was bought by James Matthews and Pippa Middleton, who are joint owners with James Murray.
+In March 2021 the park was bought for around £1.3 million by James Matthews and Pippa Middleton, who were joint owners with James Murray.
+The property reached a total debt of £807,543 in 2025 and the plans by Matthews and Middleton to build a nursery on the site for children were refused by the local highways authority.
+In 2026, it was reported that the couple was selling the property.